Sangama (human rights group): Outreach

 Sangama established two outreach projects, one to reach gay individuals and the other to reach out to transgender people.
 Fieldworkers go to cruising joints to listen to problems faced by individuals and sex workers on the streets of Bangalore.
 The outreach programs helped Sangama gain more members for its drop-in sessions.

 In conjunction with the Karnataka Sex Workers Union and Pedestrian Films, Sangama released a feature-length movie, Let the butterflies fly, in 2012.
 The movie was rejected at the Bangalore Film Festival but won an award at the Kashish Mumbai Festival.

 Legal services

 Sangama provides legal aid to sexual minorities who are abused and harassed by the police or charged with crimes due to their sexual orientation.
 Apart from legal services, the group also tracks police harassment and detention of LGBT individuals in Karnataka.
 In 2008, while going to a police station to support 5 hijras who were arrested, Sangama representatives were sent to another station where they were beaten.
 The organization continues to speak out about sexual discrimination and rights for transgender people in India.

+Corona relief

+With a donation of Rs.1.5 lakh from Arundhati Roy, Sangama collected about Rs.10 lakh to provide relief of Rs.2000 each to sex workers and trans persons in the districts of Bangalore Rural, Hasan, Bidar, Yadgir, Ramanagara, Haveri, Gadag, Raichur, Koppala, Kolar, Chikmagalur and Uttar Kannada.
+Two sex worker collectives Karnataka Sex Workers Union (KSWU) and Uttar Karnataka Mahila Ookutta (UKMO) helped with the distribution.

+Reservation for Transgender in Karnataka

+Following the advocacy efforts of Sangama, the Karnataka government amended recruitment rules in May 2021 to grant one per cent reservation to transgender persons in merit category, scheduled caste, scheduled tribe and backward classes categories.
+Sangama and its programme officer Nisha Gulur approached High Court and the government revealed 13 May 2021 notification to the court.